Key Takeaways

 Trading communities have grown significantly.
 There are now massive, well-moderated Facebook groups with hundreds of thousands of members dedicated specifically to Coin Master card trading.
 The quality of these groups has improved, with stricter anti-scam rules and verified trader systems making it much safer to swap cards with strangers.

 Card events are more frequent.
-Moon Active now runs Card Boom events, Card Trading events, and special village-themed card hunts on a much more regular schedule compared to previous years.
+Moon Active now runs Card Boom events roughly every 3-4 weeks, Card Trading events, and special village-themed card hunts on a much more regular schedule compared to previous years.
 Staying active during these windows is more important than ever.

 The gifting system has been refined.
 Sending cards as gifts to friends is still one of the only ways to move rare cards between players — but the mechanics have been slightly adjusted so that the card you receive as a gift is now more likely to be something useful rather than a duplicate you already own.